Highly available SQLite cluster powered by embedded NATS JetStream server.

 - Uses “automatic idempotency” for DDL commands (CREATE IF NOT EXISTS and DROP IF EXISTS).
 But it’s dificult to do with ALTER TABLE commands.

-- Writing to any node in the cluster improves availability, but it can lead to consistency issues in certain edge cases.
-If your application values Consistency more than Availability, it’s better to route all write operations through a single cluster node.
+- Writing to any node in the cluster (the default ha behaviour) improves availability, but it can lead to consistency issues in certain edge cases.
+If your application values Consistency more than Availability, it’s better to route all write operations through a single cluster node or using the leader options –leader-static or leader-addr.

 6.3 Conflict Resolution